BetterThanTomorrow/calva/docs/readthedocs/source/paredit.md

-# Paredit
+# Paredit – a Visual Guide

 Structural editing and navigation for Clojure.

-## What is it?
+## What is Paredit?

-Paredit is a helper to edit your Clojure code in a structural way.
-LISP isn't line/character oriented, it is based around [S-expressions](https://en.wikipedia.org/wiki/S-expression), a.k.a forms.
-We strongly recommend that you take advantage of the structural nature of Clojure, by using Paredit.
+Paredit helps you edit your Clojure code in a structural way.
+LISP isn't line or character oriented, it is based around [S-expressions](https://en.wikipedia.org/wiki/S-expression), a.k.a forms.
+We strongly recommend that you take advantage of the structural nature of Clojure, and have therefore put a lot of work into making Calva Paredit extra awesome.

 If you are new to Paredit, start with learning the **Slurp Forward** (pull in the next form into this form) and **Barf Forward** (push the last form out of this form).

-Also consider enabling the **strict mode** keybindings.
-It will help you keep the structure of the code, by ”refusing” to delete brackets that would unbalance things.
-When you want to delete something that strict mode hinders, use **Force backspace/delete**.
+NB: **Strict mode** (see below) is enabled by default. _Disable it at your own peril._ Instead, when you want to delete something that strict mode hinders, use **Force backspace** and **Force delete** (which are the normal, brute, **backspace** and **delete** that you might be used to).
+Strict mode can be switched off by by configuring `calva.paredit.defaultKeyMap` to `original`.

 ## Commands

-Note: You can choose to disable all default key bindings by configuring `calva.paredit.defaultKeyMap` to `none`.
-(Then you probably also want to register your own shortcuts for the commands you often use.)
+Paredit helps you navigate, select and edit code.

+Note: When you try to figure out what is going on in the GIFs, focus on where the cursor is at the start of the animation loop.

 ### Navigation